 📱 #1 Emphasize regular catch-up calls

-One of the most critical aspects of maintaining friendships as a digital nomad is an open and consistent communication.
+One of the most critical aspects of maintaining friendships as a digital nomad is open and consistent communication.
 Ensure that you regularly check in with friends via text messages, phone calls, or video chats.
 Utilize various communication tools tailored to digital nomads, such as WhatsApp, Skype, and Zoom, to stay connected with your friends from around the world.

 Action step: Make a list of friends you want to catch up with regularly.
 Ask them for their preferred dates, times, and channel.